christianang/coredns/plugin/forwardcrd/README.md

   then the current context specified in kubeconfig will be used.
 It supports TLS, username and password, or token-based authentication.
 This option is ignored if connecting in-cluster (i.e., the endpoint is not specified).
-* `namespace` **NAMESPACE** only reads `DNSZone` resources from the namespace listed.
-If this option is omitted then it will read from all namespaces.
+* `namespace` **[NAMESPACE]** only reads `DNSZone` resources from the namespace listed.
+If this option is omitted then it will read from the default namespace, `kube-system`.
+If this option is specified without any namespaces listed it will read from all namespaces.  **Note**: It is recommended to limit the namespace (e.g to `kube-system`) because this can be potentially misused.
-  **Note**: It is recommended to limit the namespace (e.g to `kube-system`) because this can be potentially misused.
   It is ideal to keep the level of write access similar to the `coredns` configmap in the `kube-system` namespace.

 ## Ready